We need your views on the Council’s budget for the financial year 2024/25.

 The proposals have also been reviewed against an equalities impact assessment, which is summarised in a separate report.
 This evaluates the impact each proposal has on our residents and community in upholding the principle of fairness.

-The Council’s updated fees and charges for 2024/25, due to be agreed by Full Council in February 2024, will be consulted on from 7 December – 7 January 2024.
+The Council’s updated fees and charges for 2024/25, due to be agreed by Full Council in February 2024, is also being consulted on from 7 December – 7 January 2024.

 How can you get involved?